Eco-Fashion Encyclopedia Content Links

 Reducing Emissions from Deforestation and Degradation (REDD) set up by the UNDP, REDD is a multi-donor trust fund, pooling resources in an effort to create a financial value for the carbon stored in the forest.
 Read more..

 Because of higher oil prices and new technology tar sand has become profitably extracted and upgraded to usable products.
-Tar sands is unconsolidated porous sands, sandstone rock and shale’s containing bituminous material that can be mined and converted to a liquid fuel.
+Tar sands are unconsolidated porous sands, sandstone rock and shale’s containing bituminous material that can be mined and converted to liquid fuel.
 Read more.

 The Living Principle

 Living Principles for design is built around “the collective”; decades of accumulated wisdom, theory and results makes a framework that weaves environmental, social, economic, and cultural sustainability into an actionable, integrated approach that can be consistently communicated to designers, business leaders, educators and the public.
 Read more.